nekit508/mindustry-mod-plugin/README.md

 `copy` - list of paths where .jar file will be copied

+---
 ## Project settings

-Task `nmpGenerateModInfo` supports all mod metadata fields and also allows you to add your own by storing it in `modMiscData`.
+### Main settings

-Plugin's main class (that can be referenced from `build.gradle` by `project.nmp`) also allows you to manually set up the following parameters:
+Plugin's main class (that can be referenced from main project by `project.nmp`) allows you to manually set up the following parameters:
 - `mindutsryVersion` - mindustry and arc version that will be used as dependencies (default `v146`)
 - `modName` - name of mod, affects output .jar name and `mod.json`
 - `modVersion` - name of mod, affects output .jar name, `mod.json` and `project.version`
 - `modGroup` - group of mod, affects output .jar name and `project.group`
 - `jabelVersion` - jabel version that will be used to compile mod (default `1.0.0`)
-- `generateModInfo` - wether `mod.json` be genarated (default `false`)
+- `generateModInfo` - whether `mod.json` be generated (default `false`)
 - `sourceCompatibility` - source bytecode version (allows newer features) (default 20th java vesion)

 All these parameters can be set by the dictionary in the `nmp.setProps(Map<String, Object>)` method.

+### Anno settings

+Plugin's anno class (that can be referenced from anno subproject by `project.nmpa`) now doesn't contain any parameters.

+### Mod info generator

+Task `tasks.nmpGenerateModInfo` supports all mod metadata fields and also allows you to add your own by storing it in `tasks.nmpGenerateModInfo.modMiscData`.

 ---
 ## Get project prepared

-After setting up paraments, you can finally prepare your project for modding by using `nmp.genericInit()` method after parameters adjustment code.
+After setting up parameters, you can finally prepare your project for modding by using `nmp.genericInit()` method after parameters adjustment code.
 This method will configure compilation settings, set up Jabel, create tasks and add midustry and arc dependencies.

+Also, you can add annotation project by yourself and then configure it with `project.nmp.setupProjectAsAnnoProject(Project)`.
+This method will create task for auto generate processors list and add annotations project as dependency to your main project.